Financial planning tools and services to put you on the path to the future you want

 To keep costs down, here are 15 practical steps to lower your prescription medication costs.

 A study in California proved what we all know: it can be hard to talk to your doctor.
-Eight in ten people said they felt uncomfortable challenging their doctor’s authority, but with some help from the experts at Johns Hopkins, you can overcome your hesitation and make a plan that is good for your health and your budget.
+Eight in ten people said they felt uncomfortable challenging their doctor’s authority, but be honest with your financial and health concerns.
+Ask questions and overcome your hesitation and make a plan that is good for your health and your budget.

 Be sure to ask your doctor about alternatives to drugs – lifestyle changes may be more effective and far less costly.